An Easy Hot Process Soap Recipe

 In the world of soap making, there are several processes or styles of soap making.
-There’s melt and pour which uses a pre-made base that you melt and add fragrance and color too.
-There’s cold process which mixes the melted oils and lye together but doesn’t add any additional heat.
+There’s melt and pour that uses a pre-made base that you melt and add fragrance and color too.
+There’s cold process that mixes the melted oils and lye together but doesn’t add any additional heat.
 The saponification process makes its own “heat” and the soap hardens and saponifies overnight.

-With cold process soap, the saponification process takes 24-36 hours to complete, with hot process, the saponification is done when the soap is done cooking.
-It may seem an odd addition of extra work...but there are a couple of benefits of hot process soap:
+With cold process soap, the saponification process takes 24 to 36 hours to complete, with hot process, the saponification is done when the soap is done cooking.
+It may seem an odd addition of extra work, but there are a couple of benefits of hot process soap:

-For this recipe, which made about 4.5 pounds of soap, I used:
+For this recipe, which made about 4.5 pounds of soap, the ingredients are:

 - 2 oz. of fragrance or essential oil

 - 2 tbs. of rhassoul clay

 As with a batch of cold process soap, make your lye solution and then weigh out your hard oils and set them to melting, either in the microwave or on the stovetop.